Information for farmers

 Mediation tips

-If you should undergo Farm Business Debt Mediation, keep the following things in mind to help you to prepare and improve your chances of the best possible outcome.
+If the farmer undergoes Farm Business Debt Mediation, they should keep the following tips in mind to help them prepare and improve their chances of the best possible outcome.

-Seek support as soon as possible: if you are facing financial difficulties it’s important to seek support and advice early to assess your options.
-The Rural Financial Counselling Service is a great resource, but your accountant or solicitor can also assist.
+Seek support as soon as possible: If the farmer is facing financial difficulties, it’s important they seek support and advice early to assess their options.
+The Rural Financial Counselling Service and Legal Aid Queensland are great resources, but the farmer's accountant or solicitor can also assist.

-Choose to have an advisor present: Farmers are entitled to have one or more advisors present in mediation meetings, in addition to helping you prepare.
-Consider bringing a professional who you trust, who knows your business and situation and can help you understand the process if necessary.
-This could be your solicitor, accountant or a business consultant.
-The mediator will also ensure you are well supported.
+Choose to have an advisor present: Farmers are entitled to have one or more advisors present in mediation meetings, in addition to helping them prepare.
+Farmers should consider bringing a professional who they trust, who knows their business and situation, and can help them understand the process if necessary.
+This could be their solicitor, accountant or business consultant.
+The mediator will also ensure the farmer is well supported.

-Familiarise yourself with relevant documentation: Take the time to get familiar with documents containing your financial position and other details that maybe relevant at mediation.
-This could include a current and realistic market valuation of your property, a list of plant and equipment, cashflow budgets, livestock or cropping programs and copies of the last three year’s taxation figures.
+Get familiar with the relevant documentation: The farmer should take the time to get familiar with documents containing their financial position and other details that may be relevant at mediation.
+This could include a current and realistic market valuation of their property, a list of plant and equipment, cashflow budgets, livestock or cropping programs and copies of the last three years' taxation figures.

-Consider the other party: What do you know about them?
-What internal and external constraints are they operating under, and what options are likely to be acceptable to them?
-Understanding other perspectives will help you to prepare.
+Consider the other party: The farmer should ask themselves what they know about the other party.
+What internal and external constraints is the other party operating under, and what options are likely to be acceptable to them?
+Understanding other perspectives will help the farmer prepare.